bitcoin-s/bitcoin-s/docs/config/configuration.md

 You can pass as many `com.typesafe.config.Config`s as you'd like.
 If any keys appear multiple times the last one encountered takes precedence.

+## Command Line Options

+There are a few command line options available that take precedence over configuration file.

+- `--datadir <directory>`

+     `datadir` sets the data directory instead of using the default `$HOME/.bitcoin-s`

+- `--rpcport <port>`

+    `rpcport` sets the port the rpc server binds to instead of using the default `9999`

+- `--force-recalc-chainwork`

+    `force-recalc-chainwork` will force a recalculation of the entire chain's chain work, this can be useful if there is an incompatible migration or if it got out of sync.

 ## Internal configuration

 Database connections are also configured by using HOCON.
 This is done in